MiCAR - frequently asked questions

 • Accordingly, any person who is or is intending to commence any such ART or EMT activities should be mindful of the new requirements under MiCAR.

-• In a recent statement, the EBA notes that stakeholders providing crypto-asset services for ARTs/EMTs should as soon as possible establish procedures to assess the compliance of those ARTs/EMTs with MiCAR.
+• In a July 2024 statement, the EBA notes that stakeholders providing crypto-asset services for ARTs/EMTs should as soon as possible establish procedures to assess the compliance of those ARTs/EMTs with MiCAR.

 • Furthermore, the EBA has said that such stakeholders should from 30 June 2024 refrain, from carrying out services that constitute offering to the public, seeking admission to trading or placing any ARTs/EMTs which are not compliant with MiCAR.

-• The Central Bank expects that firms listing any stablecoins that are not compliant with MiCAR to implement these actions as soon as possible and they should aim to complete this work by year-end 2024.
+• The Central Bank expects that firms listing any stablecoins that are not compliant with MiCAR to implement these actions as soon as possible and they should aim to complete this work by end Q1 2025.

-• On 31 July 2024, ESMA issued an opinion to address the risks presented by global crypto firms seeking authorisation under MiCAR for part of their activities (crypto brokerage) while keeping a substantial part of their group activities (intra-group execution venues) outside the EU regulatory scope.ESMA recommends that NCAs are vigilant during the authorisation process and assess business structures of global firms to ensure that they do not bypass obligations established in MiCAR, to protect consumers and ensure transparent and orderly functioning of crypto markets.
+• ESMA issued an opinion to address the risks presented by global crypto firms seeking authorisation under MiCAR for part of their activities (crypto brokerage) while keeping a substantial part of their group activities (intra-group execution venues) outside the EU regulatory scope.ESMA recommends that NCAs are vigilant during the authorisation process and assess business structures of global firms to ensure that they do not bypass obligations established in MiCAR, to protect consumers and ensure transparent and orderly functioning of crypto markets.2

-• The opinion calls for a case-by-case assessment, outlining the specific requirements that should be met regarding best execution, conflicts of interest, the obligation to act honestly, fairly and professionally in the best interests of clients and the obligation relating to the custody and administration of crypto-assets on behalf of clients.
+• In line with the ESMA opinion the Central Bank will be assessing this on a case-by-case basis, outlining the specific requirements that should be met regarding best-execution, conflicts of interest, the obligation to act honestly, fairly and professionally in the best interests of clients and the obligation relating to the custody and administration of crypto-assets on behalf of clients.

 • The crypto-asset services which it intends to provide on a cross-border basis;